 There are other reasons why litigation against a condominium may not be an issue.
 These may be:

 - It is non-monetary litigation including, but not limited to neighbor disputes or rights of quiet enjoyment;

 - the HOA is the plaintiff in the litigation and not the defendant;

 Financing a condominium can be tricky for other reasons.
-Mortgage guidelines have the ability to change at any time, so always talk to a well-reviewed mortgage loan officer to make sure you understand the current guidelines and how they might apply to you.
+Mortgage guidelines have the ability to change at any time.
+Always talk to a well-reviewed mortgage loan officer.
+Make sure you understand the current guidelines and how they might apply to you.

 A limited review condo approval means that when you get a mortgage to purchase a condominium you don’t have to go through the normal extensive document review to approve the condominium.
 You must have an approved condo to get a mortgage approved to buy a unit in the building.
 The approval review is more limited/abbreviated with a limited review condo approval.